learn-co-curriculum/phase-4-serializing-associations/README.md

 end
 ```

-Because the `has_many_through` association is defined in the model files, Rails
+Because the `has_many :through` association is defined in the model files, Rails
 will know to nest a list of each article's tags in the JSON that's being
 returned.